mrthlinh/Spotify-Playlist-Recommender/README.md

   - [x] Build a test set
   - [x] Configure to connect Spyder to Server
   - [x] Implement function to compute the metrics
-  - [x] Build a giant table of user-item -> DONT DO THIS
+  - [x] Build a giant table of user-item -> DONT DO THIS -> ACTUALLY I DID IT

 - Week
   - [x] Word2vec model for song-based model in Spark
-  - [ ] Word2vec model for playlist-based model in Spark
+  - [x] Word2vec model for playlist-based model in Spark
+  - [ ] Implement user-based CF -> Need to test
+  - [ ] Implement item-based CF -> Need to test
+  - [ ] NMF with Sk-learn with scipy.sparse vector
   - [ ] ALS with Vectos.sparse in Spark
-  - [ ] Implement user-based CF
-  - [ ] Implement item-based CF

 - Week: